crcx/retroforth/doc/RETRO-Book.md

 in the standard library.

 With these words the rest of the language can be built up.
-Note that the RETRO kernel does not provide any I/O words.
-It's assumed that the RETRO interfaces will add these as best suited for the systems they run on.
+Note that the Retro kernel does not provide any I/O words.
+It's assumed that the Retro interfaces will add these as best suited for the systems they run on.

 There is another small bit.
 All images start with a few key